Skip to content

 Proxying Upstream Requests

-Use the shared helper in crates/common/src/proxy.rs to forward requests so you automatically get the same header copying, redirect handling, HTML/CSS rewrite behavior, and synthetic ID handling the first-party proxy uses:
+Use the shared helper in crates/trusted-server-core/src/proxy.rs to forward requests so you automatically get the same header copying, redirect handling, HTML/CSS rewrite behavior, and synthetic ID handling the first-party proxy uses:

 rust